The data for the Register was collected on 29 September 1939 and records people who were in a particular home at the time of recording.

 The Register includes extra information, such as whether an individual had volunteered as an air raid warden or was a special constable.
 Some records have been redacted to protect the privacy of those still alive at the time of redaction so unfortunately there are gaps in the names listed for people living in and around Cowfold on 29 September 1939, and in the houses they lived in.

-The entries in the Register for villagers in Cowfold and the surrounding areas such as Lower Beeding, Longhouse and Kent Street will be listed as an appendix to the forthcoming book on Cowfold in WW2 due to be published in September 2019.
+The entries in the Register for villagers in Cowfold and the surrounding areas such as Lower Beeding, Longhouse and Kent Street is listed as an appendix in the book on Cowfold in WW2, published in 2019.